 Have you decided to apply to Conservatorium Maastricht?
 We applaud your choice.
 You have chosen a first-rate programme in an internationally oriented environment with plenty of opportunities to perform, the best teaching staff, a personal approach and the company of other motivated and talented students.
 The application process consists of an entrance examination/audition, as well as a number of practical steps you need to take.
 Please read the following information carefully and make a well-considered decision.

-Click here for the Classical entrance exams overview.
+Click here for the Classical entrance exams (only Bachelor) overview.
 After your registration at Studielink, you will receive an e-mail with further details per main-subject.

-Click here for the Jazz entrance exams overview.
+Click here for the Jazz entrance exams (only Bachelor) overview.
 After your registration at Studielink, you will receive an e-mail with further details per main-subject.

 Eligible for exemptions?
 Click on the next tab!!

 In principle you always need to take an entrance examination when applying to Conservatorium Maastricht.
 Of course you may already have certain diplomas, certificates or exemptions from other music programmes that potentially entitle you to exemptions.
 The Examination Board will be happy to take these into consideration.
 If you have already completed a degree in music abroad, you can check in advance with Nuffic to what extent your diploma is recognised here.
 For more information or consultation, you can also contact Josien Mennen or download one of the forms below, complete it and send it to the person stated on the form.

 Having Maastricht University and Zuyd University of Applied Sciences in the same city makes it tempting to take up a second degree course or even a second main subject.
 We understand that all too well.
 We ask you to think carefully before doing this, however.